beh0115/pedagogy4liaisons-untlibraries/types.md

 <p style="text-indent: 40px">Simmons combines the immersive frames of genre theory and cultural theory to transform the work of librarians who liaise to a specific discipline.
 By examining the practices of a discipline, librarians comprehend and immersive themselves into the discourses of these fields, hereby, enriching their exchanges with faculty and improving their interactions with students.
 As engaged outsiders to the discipline, librarians are able to mediate discipline discourses to student who may struggle to immerse themselves into their fields of study without out help.
 Because librarians are one step removed from the discipline themselves, they are better suited to assisting students as they can teach students how to immersive themselves in their studies while remaining critical of the authorities therein.
 “In this way, [librarians] can help students see that information is constructed and contested not monolithic and apolitical.” </p>

 **Wallis, Lauren.
 2016.
 “Mapping Power and Privilege in Scholarly Conversations.”
-In Pagowsky and McElroy, 1-8.**
+In Pagowsky and McElroy(b), 1-8.**
 [Link to Reference](. .

 <p style="text-indent: 40px">Willis criticizes assignments that impose academic power structures on students.
 These types of assignments include annotated bibliographies and literatures because they force the students to “mimic tradition forms of scholarly writing” through disciplinary gatekeeping.
 Through these assignments and discourses, students are positioned as “intruders [on] the margins of the academy.”
 By providing library instruction for these assignments, librarians support the power-relationships that undermine the student’s agency in their areas of study.
 Willis presents a lesson plan to engage students and faculty in discourses on these power-relationships, using problem-posing pedagogy that aims to disrupt the authority of academic production.  </p>